Larne: Saints and scholars

 In 1569, Elizabeth I, Queen of England and Ireland, appointed Sir Moyses Hill as the governor of Olderfleet Castle.
 It was seen as strategically important for any Tudor conquest of Ulster.
-The area around County Antrim was not part of the official 17th century Plantation.
+The area around County Antrim was not part of the official seventeenth century Plantation.
 Many Scottish settlers arrived in the area through private settlement.

 In the 1600s, much of the land around Larne was owned by various Agnew families, including landowners, hereditary poets and hereditary sheriffs, who had received land from Randal MacDonnell.
 Larne was a melting pot of language at that time, with Irish, Scots and English co-existing.
 From the late 1500s until around 1700, the Ó Gnímh poets (often Anglicised Agnew, Ogneeve, Ognive and Ogneiff) were patronised by the MacDonnell and O’Neill dynasties.
 Their prominence is attested by land grants in Kilwaughter parish, including the townlands of Lisnadrumbard, Mullachboy (Rory's Glen) and Tobbermore (Rory's Glen), which were granted to members of the bardic line in the 1620s by Randal MacDonnell.
 The written work of the Agnew bards of Kilwaughter is still important to scholars of Irish.
 The original manuscripts are held in Trinity College, Dublin.

 Around 1613, the Agnews of Lochnaw, near Stranraer, were also given land in Larne, Inver and Kilwaughter by Randal MacDonnell.
 The Lochnaw Agnews held the sheriffship of Wigtownshire and the office of constable, their office continuing until its abolition in 1747.
 A collection of townlands in Kilwaughter and Millbrook is still known as Sheriff's Land today.

 Several authors have explored the idea that the bards and sheriffs were connected through MacDonnell clan kinship, but the research is inconclusive.
 One of the Agnew families owned Kilwaughter Castle and became major landowners in County Antrim.
 The castle was originally built around 1622 as a fortified house.
 It sits in ruins today.